- My organization/program is not from west central Minnesota. Am I eligible to apply for a grant from West Central Initiative?

 Does WCI make grants to businesses?

-WCI can not legally make a grant to a for-profit business without jeopardizing its own nonprofit charitable foundation status.
+Legally, WCI cannot make a grant to a for-profit business without jeopardizing its own nonprofit charitable foundation status.
 We can help businesses meet the cost of retraining their workers, but the grant has to be channeled through a nonprofit or governmental organization.
 Please see the application for our WORKFORCE 2020 program for details.

 If my grant is approved, how quickly will I receive the money?